fred6/jackanapes/eucalg/index.md

-# A visualization of the euclidean algorithm
+# A visual explanation of the euclidean algorithm

 Numbers can be classified as either *composite* or *prime*.
 Prime numbers have no divisors other than 1 and themselves.
 Composite numbers, on the other hand, can be decomposed into groupings of smaller numbers.
 For example, one way to represent 12 is 3 times 4.
 We can picture this as either 4 groups of 3 or 3 groups of 4: